diana-hep/femtocode/README.md

 mu1, mu2 = goodmuons.maxby($1.pt, 2)
 ```

 This ensures that the type of `goodmuons` is an array with at least two elements.
-In Python, the assignment would raise an exception on some rare event, rather than immediately (or at all).
+In Python, a faulty assignment would raise an exception on some rare event, rather than immediately (or at all).

 In general, data types should be thought of as spaces that can be sliced up in various ways, and type-checking should be thought of as a special case of theorem proving.